MustaqAhamed/socioNet/README.md

 # socioNet
+5th Semester Engineering Project
-Install eclipse and oracle 10g database,tomcat server and you are good to go.
+Install Eclipse and Oracle 10g database, tomcat server and you are good to go.